Warren Buffett interview

 Greed is probably man's greatest obsessive sin; what a relief to read in this Warren Buffett interview that there are still some amongst the disgustingly rich who practise frugal living.

 • I still live in the same three-bedroom house I bought after I got married 50 years ago.
-His house doesn’t have a surrounding wall or fence.
+It doesn’t have a surrounding wall or fence.

 • I drive my own car everywhere and do not have a bodyguard.

-• I never travel by private jet, although I own the world’s largest private jet company;
+• I never travel by private jet, although I own the world’s largest private airline company.

-• My company, Berkshire Hathaway, owns 63 companies.
-I only write one letter each year to the CEOs of these companies, giving them goals for the year.
+• Berkshire Hathaway owns 63 companies.
+I only write one letter each year to the CEOs giving them goals for the next twelve months.
 I never hold meetings or call them on a regular basis.

 TWO RULES

-Warren Buffett added that he has given his CEOs only two rules.
+Warren Buffett added that he gives his CEOs only two rules.

 • Rule No 1: Do not lose any of your shareholders’ money.